Study from Home, Washington, D.C., or Anywhere this Summer!

 All motor vehicles using parking on campus, other than metered spaces, are required to register with the Department of Public Safety, located in room 121 Leahy Hall.
 Information on parking permits, lot designations, public transit routes, and enforcement can be found through Public Safety's Campus Transportation Management Office.
 Fee information is also available under Tuition and Fees.

-The Campus Bookstore, operated by Barnes & Noble, is located in the Edward J. Pryzbyla University Center, Main Level, 2nd Floor.
+The Campus Bookstore, operated by Barnes & Noble, is located across Michigan Avenue in the Monroe Street Market.
 In addition to providing textbooks and class materials for sale or rent, the Bookstore offers a wide variety of other items including office supplies and CUA spirit wear.
 For further details see cua.bncollege.com.

 The role of Campus Ministry is to support the members of The Catholic University of America in their personal growth and as members of a community who celebrate and live the message of the Gospel.
 The pastoral campus ministry staff, composed of clergy and laity, seeks to be an open and affirming presence for students, faculty and staff.
 For further information ministry.cua.edu.